-Since p4 labelsync with no file arguments overwrites all the files that are listed in the label, it is possible to accidentally lose the information that a label is meant to contain.
+Using p4 labelsync with no file arguments tags the eligible files in your client workspace and any applicable label view, and untags all other files.
+This means that it is possible to accidentally lose the information that a label is meant to contain.

 To prevent this, call p4 label labelname and set the value of the Options: field to locked.
 It will be impossible to call p4 labelsync on that label until the label is subsequently unlocked.